LeXofLeviafan/mreframe/docs/reagent.md

 ```

 ### [`cursor (src, path)`](http://reagent-project.github.io/docs/master/reagent.core.html#var-cursor)
-creates a derived [atom](atom.md); it also skips updates when new value equals the old one
+creates a derived [atom](atom.md); it also skips updates when new value is the same as the old one
 * if `src` is a function, `deref(rcursor)` returns `src(path)`, and `reset(rcursor, value)` calls `src(path, value)`;
 * otherwise, `deref()` returns `getIn(deref(src), path)`, and `reset()` calls `swap(src, assocIn, path, value)`.
 ```js